You have a RecentCounter class which counts the number of recent requests within a certain time frame.

 Your memory usage beats 85.82 % of python3 submissions (21.4 MB)

-class is quite efficient and follows Pythonic principles.
+Your implementation of the RecentCounter class is quite efficient and follows Pythonic principles.
 However, there are a few potential improvements and tweaks that can make your code more efficient or readable:

-Using collections.deque
+Using collections.deque:

-has an O(1) time complexity for popping from both ends, whereas a list has an O(n) time complexity for popping from the front.Type Hints and Docstrings:
+deque (double-ended queue) from the collections module can improve the performance of popping elements from the front of the queue.
+This is because deque has an O(1) time complexity for popping from both ends, whereas a list has an O(n) time complexity for popping from the front.Type Hints and Docstrings:

-method and docstrings to your class and methods to make the code more readable and self-documenting.Here is the improved version:
+__init__ method and docstrings to your class and methods to make the code more readable and self-documenting.Here is the improved version:

 from collections import deque